paranoiaz/python-image-generator/README.md

 **Notes**

+Before running create a directory called __output__ in the __data__ directory.
 Keep in mind when processing a large amount of images it can take a while before your images are saved.
 It is advised to use debug mode when generating large batches.
 Place the images you want to use in the __images__ directory and the structure of your layering in the __data.json__ file.
 Output is done in the __output__ directory but can be changed in __main.py__ just like the path to the data file.

 **Usage**
 ```